JeltoksanSnowflakes/BON-Betaed/README.md

 # BON-Betaed
 This is a modified fork of original project [bearded-octo-nemesis](https://github.com/immibis/bearded-octo-nemesis).
+The project is forked and slightly modified to make it process older minecraft versions without lots of bugs.

 The license of the project allows using, copying, modifying, merging, publishing, distributing, sublicensing, etc. including original project author's name.
 [Link to the original license file.](https://github.com/WaterfallFlower/BON-Betaed/blob/master/LICENSE_ORIGINAL)

-This project is forked and slightly modified to make it process older minecraft versions.

 ## Building the jar.
-Firstly, download or fork repository.
-Then assemble the ready-to-launch jar file:
-1. Using any IDE that can automatically work with Maven projects.
+1. Using IDEs with inbuilt/plugin-supported Maven (Eclipse/Intellij IDEA/NetBeans).

-	Just open it as a maven project, then run task `assembly:single`.
+	Open the downloaded or forked repository as a maven project, run task `assembly:single`.
 3. Without IDE (maven should be installed).

-	Open command prompt/powershell/terminal in folder and run:
+	Commands that have to be typed in terminal:
 	```
 	mvn install
 	mvn clean compile assembly:single